Zakaria Hawsawi

-Zakaria Hawsawi (زكريا سراج هوساوي; born 12 January 2001) is a Saudi Arabian professional footballer who plays as a left back for Al-Ittihad on loan from Ohod.
+Zakaria Seraj Hawsawi (زكريا سراج هوساوي; born 12 January 2001) is a Saudi Arabian professional footballer who plays as a left back for Al-Ahli on loan from Al-Raed.

 Club career

 Hawsawi started his career at the youth teams of Ohod.
-He made his first team debut for Ohod on 31 March 2021 in the 3–2 win against Al-Nahda.
+He made his first team debut for Ohod on 31 March 2021 in a 3–2 win against Al-Nahda.
 On 28 July 2021, Hawsawi signed his first professional contract with Ohod.
-On 6 July 2022, Hawsawi joined Pro League side Al-Ittihad on a one-year loan.
-He made his debut for Al-Ittihad on 15 September 2022 in the 2–0 win against Al-Khaleej.
+On 6 July 2022, Hawsawi joined Pro League side Al-Ittihad on a one-year loan with the option to make the move permanent.
+He made his debut for Al-Ittihad on 15 September 2022 in a 2–0 win against Al-Khaleej.
+On 30 December 2022, it was announced that Al-Ittihad had exercised the option to buy, thus, signing the player on a permanent deal.
+He scored his first goal in a match against Al-Khaleej on 30 November 2023.

+On 13 August 2024, Hawsawi joined Al-Raed on a three-year contract.

+On 1 September 2025, Hawsawi joined Al-Ahli on a one-year loan.

 International career

 Hawsawi earned his first call-up for the Saudi Arabia U23 national team during the 2021 Islamic Solidarity Games.
 He made 4 appearances throughout the competition as the Green Falcons finished in second place, earning a silver medal.

 On 31 October 2022, Hawsawi was called up to the senior Saudi Arabia national team.
 He made his debut on 6 November 2022 in the friendly match against Iceland.